-Eye on the Horizon is a new artwork by Braham Stevens on Hill 60 reserve at Port Kembla.
+Eye on the Horizon (2021) is an artwork by Braham Stevens on Hill 60 reserve at Port Kembla.

 The artwork was funded by the Australian Government under the Saluting their Service Commemorative Grants Program and has been supported by Wollongong and Port Kembla / Dapto Local RSL Sub-branches.

 The large sculpture installed at Hill 60 recognises the site as a military precinct and a key location in the country’s coastal defence network.